mushfiqur-anik/HTTP-Server-Application/README.md

 # HTTP-Server-Application

 ## Description of the problem
-you will implement a simple HTTP server application and use it with off-the-shelf HTTP clients Precisely, we aim to build a simple remote file manager on top of the HTTP protocol in the server side
+In this project a simple HTTP server library was built and it was tested with existing HTTP Client applications.
+A remote file server manager was built on top of the existing library features (Programmed in the previous project).
+The features that are added are the following:

-Similarly to Assignment #1, the goal of the Lab is to develop your programming library that implements the basic functionalities of the HTTP server as will be described in the following sections.

- In other words, you should build a remote file server manager on top the library according to the following requirements:
- 1-GET / returns a list of the current files in the data directory.
-You can return differenttype format such as JSON, XML, plain text, HTML according to the Accept key of the
-Comp445 – Lab Assignment # 2 Page 3
-header of the request.
-However, this is not mandatory; you can simply ignore the header value and make your server always returns the same output.
-2-GET /foo returns the content of the file named foo in the data directory.
-If thecontent does not exist, you should return an appropriate status code (e.g. HTTPERROR 404).
-3-POST /bar should create or overwrite the file named bar in the data directory withthe content of the body of the request.
-You can implement more options for thePOST such as overwrite=true|false, but again this is optional.
+1) GET /           - This command returns all the files that are in the specified directory.
+2) GET /someFile   - This command looks up the file "someFile" in the specified directory and displays the contents inside the file.
+If the file doesn't exist in the current directory then it displays the appropriate status code (For example: HTTP ERROR 404).
+3) POST /someFile  - This command creates a new file "someFile" in the directory and writes the content specified in the body of the request.
+If the file                                exist in the directory then it overrides the data inside the file with the content specified in the body of the request.

  ## File List
+ - HttpServer.java
+ - HttpServerApplication.java

  ## Built with
 * [**Java**](https://en.wikipedia.org/wiki/Java_(programming_language)) - The programming language used
 * [**Eclipse**](https://en.wikipedia.org/wiki/Eclipse_(software)) - The IDE used